graphenesec/graphenesec.github.io/_pages/values.md

 permalink: /values/
 ---

-We are proud to be an ethical, impact-driven cyber security consultancy with a focus on working with clients who make the world a better place.

-Our values are the foundation of how we do business.
+We are proud to be an ethical, impact-driven company; our values are the foundation of how we do business.

 ## We take our clients' trust seriously

 Cyber security is inherently complex, and clients often have little choice but to trust the interpretations and advice they receive.

 Certain organisations, including some large providers, use this complexity as a smokescreen for selling engagements and products that appear credible but fail to provide meaningful improvements to security.

-We wholeheartedly reject this approach.
+We reject this approach.

 We respect our clients and understand the responsibility associated with the trust they place in us as specialist advisers.
 We commit to providing advice in good faith, to scoping engagements fairly, and in recommending products and services based on their suitability for the client.